TheLandfill/abi-break-demo/README.md

 result.
 Note that everything can change in this class, including pointers and const data like `added_data`.

+## Explanation

+An ABI break happens when two objects that execute code (e.g. executables and shared libraries) expects different things from another.
+In this repo, the shared library expects a class with one layout and the executable expects a class with another layout.
+As another example, name mangling can cause problems between compilers by leading to the same name in the API being two different names for two different objects.

 ## Compiling and Running

 Linux and MacOS: